 Kaiser: I think that's kind of what I wanted to show in Numbers Rule Your World.
-That's where some of the reviewers actually noticed that despite that title, there's not a whole lot of numbers.
-There is certainly no statistical form of anything in the book which is that we Interpretations of Data Podcast Transcription Implementing Lean Marketing Systems really should speak to people in English, and in the language business as opposed to in the language of math and language of statistics.
-We obviously need the language of math and language of statistics to actually analyze the data and to come to conclusions.
+That's where some of the reviewers actually noticed that despite that title, there're not a whole lot of numbers.
+There is certainly no statistical form of anything in the book which is that we really should speak to people in English, and in the language business as opposed to in the language of math and language of statistics.
+We obviously need the language of math and language of statistics actually to analyze the data and to come to conclusions.
 But once we know what the data is telling us and once we know what the insights are, we should think of the communication aspect as a whole other task that is separate from the task of doing math.

 I am also hoping that there is a shift in emphasis even in the books written about analytics from books that focuses on how do you get insights to kind of things like my book where it focuses on what is the context behind a decision making and how these decisions are actually made.

-If you think about books like Freakonomics, or Malcolm Gladwell, and they've done a great job for us in terms of expanding people's vision and also getting the world excited about data driven decision making.
-But if you look at kind of how they present their stories, typically they end at the point where OK this is how they actually look at the data and this is what they found.
+If you think about books like Freakonomics or Malcolm Gladwell, and they've done a great job for us in terms of expanding people's vision and also getting the world excited about datadriven decision making.

+But if you look at kind of how they present their stories, typically they end at the point where OK this is how they actually look at the data, and this is what they found.
 In practice, that's just the beginning of the hardest part of the job is how do you now get other people to embrace these insights.
 How do you now get these insights to influence either a public policy or business decision?

-Joe: I think that's what's kind of scary to a lot of people and the average guy that maybe sitting in the meeting is that someone that's good with numbers, some statistician can make the number say whatever they want them to say.
+Joe: I think that's what's kind of scary to a lot of people and the average guy that is maybe sitting in the meeting is that someone that's good with numbers, some statistician can make the number say whatever they want them to say.
 Can't they?

-Interpretations of Data

-Podcast Transcription

-Implementing Lean Marketing Systems

 Kaiser: Well, that's yes.
 I would say yes and no.